-- World Schools teams are comprised of three to five students.
-The cost of entry is \$85 per student. - The cost of travel and lodging is the responsibility of the participants. - Each NSDA district may enter up to two teams to the National Tournament, provided they offer a second judge to cover the commitment for the second team. - Guest nations may enter teams, as well.
-See www.speechanddebate.org/nationals for details.
+- World Schools teams are comprised of three to five students. - The cost of travel and lodging is the responsibility of the participants. - Each NSDA district may enter up to two teams to the National Tournament, provided they offer a second judge to cover the commitment for the second team. - Guest nations may enter teams.
+Please reach out to info@speechanddebate.org for more information.